 We all will participate in the final production of our play at the end of the term, but rehearsals and performances make up only a part of the work that goes into any theatrical production.
 In order to tackle successfully the task of producing a Medieval play, we will divide into a number of groups, each of which will be responsible for a particular set of preliminary activities and functions.
-These groups will include the following: 1) Scenery/Staging and Final DVD production and copying; 2) Props and Costumes and Webpage Construction; 3) Translation and Filming of Final Production on Digital Video; 4) Direction and Final Editing of Digital Video in preparation for DVD production.
+These groups will include the following: 1) Scenery/Staging and Final Video production and posting; 2) Props and Costumes and Webpage Construction; 3) Translation and Filming of Final Production; 4) Direction and Final Editing of Video in preparation for internet posting.
 These groups will be responsible for researching and implementing their aspects of the production, and each member will write a short (2000-word) paper describing his or her personal portion of the research and final product.
 Individual papers are due the day after the presentation is given.
 Each group also will give a detailed report to the class; this report should take the form of a slideshow or webpage, complete with pictures and suitable for inclusion on our course webpage.